viviRbi/AthenaBudget/README.md

 - Use JWT bearer tokens (OAuth2 or Firebase).
 - Each microservice validates JWT locally or via shared JWKS.
-- Each microservices secures service-to-service channel	with mTLS
+- Each microservices secures service-to-service channel	with mTLS (self-signed CA, a server certificate, and a client certificate)
 - API Gateway can enforce route-level roles (e.g., role: admin).